 If you are interested in Economics, you are in excellent company.
 It is the most well liked major at this college.Campus safety a concern?
 You'll be happy to find out that this school is known for a low crime rate.
-Ever wish schools were graded with a report card?
-Now they are.
-Have a look at Dartmouth College's scorecard.
+Obtain all of the essential details on Dartmouth by viewing their scorecard.

 Any student pursuing a degree in History has to check out Brown University.
 Soon after getting their bachelor's degree, history students usually make an average of $47,360 at the beginning of their careers.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 Roughly 40.0% of students submit ACT scores, with the average score being in the 32 range.Brown University requires freshmen to live on-campus.
-Ever wish colleges were graded with a report card?
-Now they are.
-Look at Brown University's scorecard.
+The scorecard provides a great overview of Brown University.

 Boston College is a wonderful option for individuals interested in a History major.
 Boston College offers graduate degrees in history for those interested in an advanced degree.
 Situated in Chestnut Hill, Massachusetts, this college is optimum for individuals who blossom in an urban setting.